jared321/MyJBook/docs/developers_guide.rst

 Developers's Guide
 ==================

 Surely they'll figure it out on their own.
+We should revisit this decision.